sourcegraph/about/blogposts/2021/tackling-the-long-tail.md

 intersection-over-union for two random shards in our sample is 0.13, which is a lower bound on the overlap between a random shard and a compound shard.

-Essentially we are trading a smaller memory footprint for a potentially higher latency.
-We can fine-tune this trade-off with merge policies, for example by adjusting the target size of the compound shard and the types of repositories we merge.
+By merging several smaller shards, we are trading a smaller memory footprint for a potentially higher latency during search.
+We can fine-tune this trade-off with merge policies, for example by adjusting the target size of the compound shard and excluding some repositories from merging based on characteristics such as update frequency, ranking and repository size.
 An obvious first choice is to merge those shards that are small, rarely accessed and rarely updated.

 The following diagram shows how the number of trigrams in a shard changes depending on how many repositories we merge into a compound shard.